dasebe/robinhoodcache/README.md

  - a central statistics server that aggregates measurements and compiles a live view of the system performance (see below)

 <img src="https://raw.githubusercontent.com/dasebe/robinhoodcache/master/plots/dashboard.png" width=800px />

+### Source Code

+The RobinHood testbed is built on top of Docker Swarm.
+Each of the components is a separate Docker container.
+The source code can be found as follows:

+ - go/src/requestor/: the request generator
+ - nuapp/src/: the application server, which consists of
+   - nuapp/src/appserver: the main source code
+   - nuapp/src/subquery: schedules, tracks, and caches queries to backend servers
+   - nuapp/src/shadowcache and nuapp/src/statquery: helper libraries to debug the cache state and send information to the stats server
+ - go/src/mysql_backend: mysql-based I/O-bound database backend
+ - go/src/fback: source code of a CPU-bound matrix multiplication backend
+ - go/src/statserver: central statistics server, which keeps the 10 million recent measurements in a ring buffer and calculates key metrics like tail percentiles